marukatsutech/special_relativity/README.md

 ![image_ch6_fig4-5](https://github.com/marukatsutech/special_relativity/blob/main/image_ch6_fig4-5.png)

+Fig. 4-5 Spatial and time rotation vectors in rotation vector pairs

 And since the resultant rotation vector of the rotation vectors of the three spatial axes and the resultant rotation vector of the three time axes should be orthogonal and of the same length, it can be thought that the whole is precessing at 45 degrees.

 ![image_ch6_fig4-6](https://github.com/marukatsutech/special_relativity/blob/main/image_ch6_fig4-6.png)

+Fig. 4-6 Precession of resultant rotation vector of spatial and time rotation vector pairs

 ## 5. Relationship between rotation, charge and spin
 The above discussion can be summarized as follows (note that the arrows of the rotation vectors have been omitted).

 ![image_ch6_fig5-1](https://github.com/marukatsutech/special_relativity/blob/main/image_ch6_fig5-1.png)

+Fig. 5-1 Summary of the relation between rotation, charge and spin

 The denominator of quantum spin indicates the number of rotation axes of the rotation vector (rotational degrees of freedom), and the number of rotation vector pairs represents the charge.
 In addition, the reason why a single rotating vector pair was not considered to be a down quark is that rotating a rotating vector (for example, rotating vector A) in the direction of the D axis, which is the time axis, means rotating it in the plane A-B (or plane C-A) perpendicular to the D axis, which also means rotating it around the C axis perpendicular to the plane A-B.